AriFordsham/GHCWiki/type-functions/integrated-solver.md

 Currently, `tcImproveOne` generates pairs of types to be unified (on the basis of the FD improvement rules) and does unify them with `unifyType` (via `unifyEqns`).
 In the integrated solver, `tcImproveOne` should generate equality constraints (with identity coercions) instead.
 This will get rid of the `extra_eqs` that we currently have in `reduceContext`.

+---

+### Additional points raised during phone conf, 3 Dec

+The plan is to outline on this page, the final design we are aiming for (independent of whether we implement it in one rewrite of the source or more).

+#### Orientation of normal variable equalities

+Currently, when we finalise `alpha ~> beta`, we may decide to instantiate `beta` with `alpha` (in `uMeta`).
+We should not make the choice about which way to instantiate at that late stage.
+Instead, we should adjust the \< relation between type variables to orient them already such that the instantiation is always in the direction of the rewrite rule.
+That just seems cleaner.

+#### Treatment of variable instantiation

+Instead of instantiating type variables during finalisation, we should already remove equalities of the form `co :w alpha ~> t` during normalisation or propagation and remember them as substitutions `alpha := t` in `EqConfig` (or similar) and instantiate `co := id`.
+We also need to ensure that the substitution is propagated to all other constraints.

+When we return to `reduceContext` and solve the implication constraint, we also got to use the substitutions as given equalities when we try to solve the implications.

+#### EqConfig

+`EqConfig` needs to become more general and be a general solver configuration.
+Likewise `RewriteInst` needs to include a variant for class constraints, which we need to handle during propagate.